AbdullahBRashid/Create-Express-Backend/README.md

 ## Templates
 - `create-express-mongoose-typescript` = Express + Typescript + Mongoose + JWTs

+## Using your own Templates
+Read [FORK.md](https://github.com/AbdullahBRashid/Create-Express-Backend/blob/main/FORK.md) to use your own templates in the project.

 ## Contribution
 Contributions are beyond welcome.
 Please create an issue at [#issues](https://github.com/AbdullahBRashid/Create-Express-Backend/issues) or create a pull request after forking.